stone-zeng/stone-zeng.site/_posts/2019-10-03-exact-diagonalization.md

 categories: Physics
 lang: en-US
 math: true
-abstract: To calculate the ground state and the corresponding energy of a quantum system is a very important task in physics.
+description: To calculate the ground state and the corresponding energy of a quantum system is a very important task in physics.
 As we all known, the ground state energy is just the smallest eigenvalue of the Hamiltonian of this system.
 ---

 ## Introduction